Dead Animal In Your Home? 24/7 Emergency Service Available

 Where Dead Animals Are Found

 Inside walls.
 The most common call.
 Usually a mouse or rat that was poisoned and retreated into the wall to die.
 Sometimes a squirrel or bird that entered through a gap and could not get out.
+We open the area, remove the carcass, sanitize, and reseal properly.

 Health Concerns